The Oberlin Opera Commissioning Program brings freshly written works to life on campus.

 For each of his two-plus years teaching and directing winter-term operas at Oberlin, Assistant Professor of Opera Theater Christopher Mirto has managed to do just that.
 Now he has a mandate to do it.

 “I kind of see my job as figuring out how to say yes to anything the artist needs," says Mirto, who will oversee each commission.
-"I want to give them as much latitude and resources as possible so that they can dream."
+"I want to give them as much latitude and resource as possible so that they can dream."

 Launched this year, the Oberlin Opera Commissioning Program was made possible with support from Elizabeth and Justus ’71 Schlichting.